Tuesday, January 25, 2011

 FARM GIRL

 I grew up on a grain farm outside Dalby, on the Darling Downs, Queensland.
 My Dad had a bore, which provided us with water in times of drought.
-However, whilst it kept plants alive and allowed us to wash clothes and ourselves, it was a bit too salty for ongoing human consumption.
-Yet, 2-3 km away our neighbour's bore provided water that was drinkable.
-The worry is that CSG fracking techniques [pushing chemicals, water and sand into coal seams to release gas ie: creating mini-like earthquakes] will cause natural ocurring faults in aquifer systems to break down and allow for cross contamination, not only of different water qualities, but also chemicals [natural and introduced].
-Many farmers rely on underground water to sustain livestock.
+However, whilst it kept plants alive and allowed us to wash clothes and ourselves during dry times, it was a too salty for ongoing human or animal consumption.
+Yet, 2-3 km away our neighbour's bore provided water that was drinkable for human beings and animals.
+The worry is that mining and CSG fracking techniques [pushing chemicals, water and sand into coal seams to release gas ie: creating mini-like earthquakes] could cause natural occurring barriers in aquifer systems to break down and allow for cross contamination, not only of different water qualities, but also chemicals [natural and introduced].
+Many farmers rely on underground water to sustain livestock and grow our food.

 UNDERGROUND CURRENCY Oil on linen 80 x 100 cm

 So, to the painting!
-This work is closely related to two earlier works on paper 'Murray Darling Currency' http://kathrynbrimblecombeart.blogspot.com/2010/11/murray-darling-currency.html and 'GAB: Great Artesian Basin' http://kathrynbrimblecombeart.blogspot.com/2010/08/airspace-and-phantoms.html Its title, with the word currency, plays with ideas of water flowing, financial terms and contemporaneousness...the flow/current of water, money and time!
-But, it also refers to political currency; the machinations of political agendas moulded and stroked by power, business, lobbyists and needs, desires and wants.
+This work is closely related to two earlier works on paper 'Murray Darling Currency' and 'GAB: Great Artesian Basin'.
+Its title, with the word currency, plays with ideas of water flowing, financial terms, and contemporaneousness...the flow/current of water, money and time!
+But, it also refers to political currency; the machinations of political agendas molded and stroked by power, business, lobbyists and needs, desires and wants.
+Look closely and you will see that I have painted the area of the GAB with small blue $ signs.

 The word underground in the title can be read as literally referring to underground aquifer water supplies, but it also refers to a subtext of political decision making that impacts on the environment and thus...us.
 In a broader context it also refers to the kind of secrets and subterfuge which propelled the world towards the Global Financial Crisis [GFC]...indeed is it really over?
-Even the Wikileaks revelations exposes the 'underground', the secrets that form a hidden dimension, populated by shadows, that impacts on life.
-Given the propensity for secrets, agendas and opportunistic activity to be ultimately exposed, it is true that history is indeed the last and most critical judge.
+Even the Wikileaks revelations exposes the 'underground'; the secrets that form a hidden dimension, populated by shadows, that impact life.

 But there is hope!
 My much loved transcultural/religious tree-of-life motif creates the sea surrounding Australia as well as the continent.
 The tree 'speaks' of pulsing life systems.
 Its vascular like essence linking everything seen and unseen.
 Its beauty deliberately edging out ugliness to provide hope for a future ongoing.